Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Experimental Evaluation and Analysis of the Attacks

 \subsection{Differential Fault Attack on ATOM}

-In the attack on ATOM, we assumed that the adversary knows 56 bits plaintext $P=\{p_0,p_1,\cdots,p_{55}\}$.
-Due to the design of the cipher, the attack assumption made for this attack is slightly stronger than the attacks in previous sections.
+In the attack on ATOM, we assumed that the adversary knows 56 bits of plaintext $P=\{p_0,p_1,\cdots,p_{55}\}$.
+Due to the design of the cipher, the attack assumption made for this attack is more stringent than those in previous sections.
 Since the $cnt$ in the keystream generation phase for the key filter depends on the state of LFSR, the adversary needs to possess the information of the LFSR state to determine which key bits are involved in the operation.
-Hence, it is assumed that the adversary knows the first 60-bit content in the LFSR.
-The adversary does not need to guess the value of the last 9-bit of the LFSR, as they are always with the value 1 at the beginning of encryption phase.
+Hence, it is assumed that the adversary knows the first 60 bits of the LFSR.
+The adversary does not need to guess the value of the last 9 bits of the LFSR, as they are initialized to a constant value of 1 at the beginning of encryption phase.
 The fault is assumed to be injected at the initial state of NFSR.